-How To Avoid Going Broke Buying Real Estate Notes
+How To Avoid Going Broke Buying Real Estate Notes In Colorado

 #1.
-Set A Limit Of Money You Can Invest
+Set A Limit Of Money You Can Invest In CO

 Maybe you have some money set aside that you can invest.
 Don’t forget that you have other expenses, too, and you should always be able to cover your expenses.
 After all, you’re probably investing to take care of your family, so doesn’t it make sense to make sure you take care of your family even before your investments provide a return?
 Set a hard limit and hold yourself to it.
 If you’re worried that you won’t be able to hold yourself to your limit then get a trusted friend to help you.

 #2.
-Get Cash Flowing Notes Only
+Get Cash Flowing Notes Only In Colorado

 One way to ensure you don’t go broke buying notes is to invest in cash flowing notes.
 That way, even if you spend a large amount of your investable capital on notes, they’ll put cashback in your pocket so you will reduce the possibility of going broke because you are generating an income from your notes.

 #3.
-Only Invest A Certain Percentage Of Your Income
+Only Invest A Certain Percentage Of Your Income In CO

 If you’ve invested some or all of your existing investable capital, and you still want to invest in more real estate notes, then set a certain percentage of your income for notes and don’t go over that percentage.
 If you set aside some money and it’s not enough to buy a note then keep accumulating the money, paycheck after paycheck until you’ve saved enough.

-Sell My House in Colorado
+Sell My House In Colorado